brianmuganda/github_search_system/README.md

 ## Technologies used

-This project was generated with Angular CLI version 12.2.9 The technologies used are HTML, CSS, Typescript and Bootstrap.
+This project was generated with Angular CLI version 12.2.9 The technologies used are Javascript, HTML, CSS, Typescript and Bootstrap.

 ## Support and Contact details